christian-brindley/custom-nodes/README.md

 - Build a JSON import file and import manually via the Ping admin console

-- Build and deploy directly into the Ping environment via REST
+- Push the node directly into the Ping environment via REST

 #### Importing manually